lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 Hey Ace team!
 I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects with post-migration transparency.

-Built https://migrate-chart.fun for ZERA and PAYAI—shows complete price history so holders can see the full picture.
+Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
+Shows complete price history so holders can see the full picture.

 Saw you're at 20% participation.
 Happy to help if it's useful.
 Want to see it?
 ```